How To Create A Food Sharing App Like Olio?

 How Does The Listing Process Work On OLIO?

 To list an item, simply take a picture, write a brief description, and upload it to the site.
 Immediately, it will show up on the listings page of the site.

 The “Request this” button will allow you to send a message to the person who listed the item you’re interested in.
 There may be a set time when you can pick it up.
 If they accept your request, you set up a meeting time and place.

 You may not get lucky every time if it’s a popular item because the waiter may get more than one request, but food and household items are always available.

-Steps To Build An App OLIO
+Steps To Build An App Like OLIO

-1. Pick Your The Close Features
+1. Pick The Features

 “How do you create a mobile app?” is usually followed by a shortlist of features.
 Before you can figure out how to help someone, you must first know who you’re trying to reach.
 Default features do not exist because every application is different.